-Prior to Transmedia.online, Peter was Secretary General of a European transport association (NGO) in Brussels.
+Prior to Transmedia.online, the owner was leading a European association (NGO) in Brussels.
 Basically, his role was to create understanding between different sectors, silo’s and systems, worldwide.
 One of his tasks was to promote sustainable, yet profitable use of infrastructure with minimal impact on the environment.

 Hence the name ‘Transmedia’.
 It refers to his extensive transportation and energy network, which has an impact on climate change.
 Also, the name is a wink to the required transition from fossil to non-fossil and the human transformation required.

 He proposed crazy but entertaining sustainability campaigns to influence and transform the establishment.